You never know who you’re going to run into at Exos, the world’s most elite training operation.

 “Today, when an athlete comes to Exos, the place just blows him away,” says JP Major, head strength coach for the Arizona Coyotes.
 “Everything is taken care of: food, strength plan.
 The guy running the strength program talks to the dietitian and the chef.
 There are mindset components.
 As an athlete, you feel so taken care of.”

-When I track down Verstegen, now 46, by phone in Germany to ask about the principles on which Exos is built, he tells me that the “Exos philosophy” dictates equal attention to all four of the company’s “pillars”—Movement, Mindset, Nutrition, and Recovery.
+When I track down Verstegen, now 46, by phone in Germany to ask about the principles on which Exos was built, he tells me that the “Exos philosophy” dictates equal attention to all four of the company’s “pillars”—movement, mindset, nutrition, and recovery.
 He says that all four pillars are constantly evolving, but the last two are more important than ever.

 When it comes to athlete performance, Exos leaves no stone unturned.
 Teams that come in to train have something called “Tinkle Tuesdays,” when players’ urine samples are analyzed for hydration levels, according to nutrition and research VP Amanda Carlson-Phillips.
 As microbiome tests become more available, they may add stool samples to the program in the future.
 She says: “I can’t wait for Fecal Fridays.”